 Many Contractors Insurance policies do not protect against wind, hail, earthquake, and flood in coastal states.
 However, if your project’s location is highly vulnerable to these risks, you can purchase additional coverage or buy separate insurance policies for wind, earthquake, and flood.

 It’s important to note that losses caused by such natural disasters are usually subject to a deductible.
 A deductible is an agreed-upon amount you pay out of pocket in an insurance claim before your insurer pays you.
-Deductibles can either be a fixed dollar amount or a percentage of your policy limit.
-In high-risk coastal areas, a percentage deductible may be mandatory.
+Moreover, deductibles can either be a fixed dollar amount or a percentage of your policy limit.
+Furthermore, in high-risk coastal areas, a percentage deductible may be mandatory.

 It’s important to note, this type of Contractors Insurance does not provide liability protection in case of property damage or bodily injury to third parties.
-For this, you will need to purchase General Liability Insurance.
+For this, purchase General Liability Insurance.

 To determine which coverage is applicable for your business call BuildersRisk.net at 887 960 0221.
 Our agents are waiting to help.